oANWCHo/Project-kine/README.md

 ### 4. Cylindrical precision grasping

 ## Summary

+This simulation simulates two types of spherical and cylindrical object grasping, precision grasping and power grasping on simulink, which can work correctly and answer all the objectives.

 ## References
 1) Unknown Author. (n.d.).
 Design of a 3-DOF robotic arm.
 Retrieved November 3, 2024, from https://www.researchgate.net/publication/313543363_Design_of_a_3_DOF_robotic_arm/link/5D24A8A2299BF1547CA6056D/DOWNLOAD?_TP=EYJJB250ZXH0IJP7INBHZ2UIOIJWDWJSAWNHDGLVBIISINBYZXZPB3VZUGFNZSI6BNVSBH19
 2) Vasičkaninová, A., Bakošová, M., & Mészáros, A. (2020).
 Cascade fuzzy control of a tubular chemical reactor.
 In R. Smith (Ed.), *Advanced Control Systems for Chemical Reactors* (pp. 150-165).
 Elsevier.
 Retrieved November 3, 2024, from https://www.sciencedirect.com/science/article/abs/pii/B9780323958790501715